Village Creek Mission Statement

 Lower Section: From Bayview to Black Warrior River

 Village Creek has given so much to the people of Birmingham and Jefferson County.
-The families that moved into the Village Creek watershed in the 1920's, to become a part of the City's legacy, are forever a part of this history.
+The families that moved into the Village Creek watershed in the 1920's, to become a part of the City's legacy are forever a part of this history.

 VCS Executive Board

-Dr. Mable B. Anderson - President / Executive Director
+Dr. Mable B. Anderson - Founder

 Richard S. Woodruff P.E., P.E.P.L.S. -

-Technical Director and Directory of Finances
+Technical Director and Director of Finances

 The Alabama Section of American Society of Civil Engineers presented him with the Distinguished Service Award and he has also received the ASCE Rickey Medal.
 Through the years some of his affiliations include U.S. Committee on Large Dams, Chairman of ASCE Committee on Hydroelectric Power Project Planning and Design, Director of Alabama Section ASCE, Professional Engineers of Alabama and many others.
 He has to his credit several publication.

-Monica Austin-Hatcher - Foundation Director
+Attorney Monica Austin-Hatcher - Vice President / Foundation Director

 Mrs. Hatcher is in private law practice in Birmingham, she has worked as a Resident Selection Specialist for The Housing Authority, Birmingham District.
 She has also been a Re-certification Specialist and Clerk with The Housing Authority.
 During her employment she has achieved maximum growth in the issuing of housing vouchers for all Section Eight programs.
 She has also maintained accountablility of available funding for the Section Eight Program of the Housing Authority of the Birmingham District.
 She has accelerated the leasing process by implementing strategies and motivational processes for the Resident Selection Staff.
 Mrs. Hatcher identified and revised serious flaws in the initial housing process.
 She worked as a liaison to officials and has successfully worked with property owners to identify problems with leasing agreements and restructed contracts for maximum lease up.